HamzaAmaan/BT_coding_exercise/README.md

     rootLogger=debug, STDOUT

-If log4j2.properties does not exist create it in `src/main/resources/`
+If log4j2.properties does not exist create it in `src/main/resources/`.
+This will require a rebuild.